Flagsmith/flagsmith-cli/docs/design/04-project-config.md

 Every file generated via `flagsmith init` includes a `"$schema": "https://raw.githubusercontent.com/Flagsmith/flagsmith-cli/<CLI version tag>/schema/flagsmith.json"` entry.

-## 3. Name cache
+## 3. Named references and name cache

-Displaying organisations, projects (stored as IDs) and environments (stored as public keys) is enriched with names, stored in a local cache at `os.UserCacheDir()/flagsmith/cache.json`, keyed by `apiUrl`.
+Every entity input is regarded as a reference: its canonical identifier, or its name.

+For environments, the reference is assumed to be a key, and a name is recognised only when it can be resolved.

+For other entities, an all-digit reference is regarded as the id, and anything else a name.

+Resolution turns a name into its canonical id/key by listing the entity's scope over the Admin API and matching by name, case-insensitively:
+- organisation ∈ the user's organisations.
+- project ∈ organisation.
+- environment ∈ project.

+In case of no admin credentials or no match, the CLI exits 1.
+In case of ambiguous resolution, the CLI prompts to pick one entry, or exits 2 without TTY.

+Resolution is lazy, i.e. performed when a command needs the canonical form, not while assembling context.
+This keeps `flagsmith config` offline and credentialless, showing the reference as given plus a cached resolution when available.

+`flagsmith init` stores a reference as authored and never rewrites a name to a key on re-run; its interactive pickers write the canonical key.

+A local cache at `os.UserCacheDir()/flagsmith/cache.json`, keyed by `apiUrl`, maps between canonical identifiers and names both ways.
 Any Admin API command refreshes it opportunistically.

-The names are strictly cosmetic: never consulted for authorisation or resolution, and a cache miss degrades to showing the bare ID/key.
-This keeps names out of committed values while keeping the CLI human-readable offline.
+The cache is best-effort: display degrades to the bare id/key on a miss, and a resolution served from cache that the API later rejects triggers a re-list.
+It keeps the CLI human-readable and reference resolution fast, offline where possible.